Understand the latest US state privacy laws in seconds

 In recent years, California, Colorado, Virginia, Utah, and Connecticut have all passed comprehensive data privacy laws—creating new data handling requirements for companies that collect, process, and store consumer data in these states, while granting novel data rights to state residents.

 Companies doing business in these states or marketing products/services to residents of these states, must understand and abide by these new laws in order to avoid hefty fines and penalties.

-- Colorado Privacy Act (CPA)
+Colorado Privacy Act (CPA)

-- Virginia Consumer Data Protection Act (VCDPA)
+Virginia Consumer Data Protection Act (VCDPA)

-- Utah Consumer Privacy Act (UCPA)
+Utah Consumer Privacy Act (UCPA)

-Download the infographic to learn what these privacy laws require and how they will affect your business.
+Download US State Privacy Law Tracker to learn what these privacy laws require and how they will affect your business.
 And be sure to check back regularly, as we will update this piece as new US state privacy laws continue to pass!